mlanca-c/ft_server/README.md

  ```

  * image: the image that the Dockerfile creates.
- * .: represents the directory where the build command is done.
-In this case, the directory where the Dockerfile is.
+ * .: represents the directory where the build command is done - in this case, the directory where the Dockerfile is.

 ## Dockerfile Instructions